Losing your job

 A guide to how your finances might be affected

 You may have savings, be entitled to state benefits or receive a redundancy payment which can provide you with some money to help you in the short term.
-Whatever your situation, it’s important to review your income and spending straight away to make sure you stay in control of your finances.
+Whatever your situation, it’s important to review your income and spending straight away to help you stay in control of your finances.

 You can navigate through the guide using the table of contents, or if you'd like to read the guide end-to-end in full, you can download a PDF copy.